Is it a cold? The flu? It’s just miserable.

 Nasal congestion: non-medication options

-Nasal strips: Nasal strips, also called nasal dilator strips, are marketed to individuals who have difficulty sleeping due to snoring and claim to help with congestion from colds.
-Although the websites do not include studies that demonstrate that these products help with colds, there is some evidence that they may help with snoring.
-Nasal strips do not contain medication and work by spreading the nose and widening the air passage, therefore a concern does not exist for use in pregnancy.
+Nasal strips: Nasal strips, also called nasal dilator strips, are marketed to individuals who have difficulty sleeping due to snoring, and claim to help with congestion from colds.
+Although there are no studies that demonstrate that these products help with colds, there is some evidence that they may help with snoring by spreading the nose and widening the air passage.
+Nasal strips do not contain medication, so there is no concern about their use during pregnancy.

 Remedies to Avoid